 Where it can be found: Facebook Page Guidelines – Article III – section E- clause iv

-This rule piggybacks on the last rule by stating that a business cannot use Facebook’s features – such as Liking, commenting, sharing, or uploading a photo — as a means of automatic entry into a contest.
-Basically, you can’t say “Do this and you are entered!”
+A business cannot use Facebook’s features — such as sharing to a friend’s timeline or tagging a friend in a post — as a means of automatic entry into a contest.
+Basically, you can’t say “Tag a friend and you are entered!”
 You still need to have the user submit an entry and agree to some basic terms.
-You can of course suggest that the user share something, upload a pic or leave a comment, but it can’t be a requirement.
+You can, of course, suggest that the user share something, upload a pic or leave a comment, but it can’t be a requirement.

 One thing that you are allowed to do is require that users Like your Page or Check in to your Place in order to enter.
 The Like or Check-in is the exception to the rule, but again, it can’t automatically enter anyone into your promotion.
 The Like or Check-in simply allows them to continue to the entry form.

 If you want to require people to Like your Page in order to participate, try creating a custom app that is fan-gated.
 When users see your app but haven’t Liked your Page yet, the app should encourage them to do so to proceed to the entry form.
 After they enter, feel free to ask them to share your contest with their friends (but don’t force them to).